What Is the Best Roomba To Buy In 2018: Model Comparison Chart

 The Roomba 614 is the very basic budget robot vacuum cleaner you can find for the best price - about 270 dollars on Amazon.

-This is the only model that doesn't have a scheduling feature which is quite disappointing.
+It is the only model that doesn't have a scheduling feature which is quite disappointing.
 It will randomly navigate around your house absorbing dust and dirt on its way.

 - Doesn't support Wi-Fi